Justia Lawyer Rating

 She then called Greg Hill & Associates, who listened to her describe what happened.
 She talked about her employment situation and that she had no prior criminal history.

 Greg then explained to her that Los Angeles County judges have discretion to offer diversion under Penal Code §§ 1001.94 to 1001.98 under a program called judicial diversion.
-Greg explained that she should enroll in and complete an online shoplifting prevention program through Tom Wilson Counseling Center, Logan Social Services or the National Association of Shoplifting Prevention so that Greg could take the completion certificate to court and show the judge while asking for judicial diversion, which would give the client to avoid a conviction.
+Greg explained that she should enroll in and complete an online shoplifting prevention program through Tom Wilson Counseling Center, Logan Social Services or the National Association of Shoplifting Prevention so that Greg could take the completion certificate to court and show the judge while asking for judicial diversion, which would help the client to avoid a conviction.

 The client then immediately did an online program and gave Greg the certificate of completion.